How thoroughly should you think about your domain name?

 Research from DomainRegistration.com.au shows that the most popular domain names average around 12 characters.
 (In this context, “popular” refers to the amount of web traffic a site receives.)

-This data highlights the importance of keeping your domain name concise.
+This data highlights the importance of keeping your domain name concise—a principle that remains critical heading into 2026, especially for mobile users and voice-activated searches.

 Tips for Domain Length: